 That’s when it’s time for some special community-wide events.

-Here are some excellent entry-level community events your church can host right away to help bring people into your church and grow your attendance this year.
+Here are some excellent entry-level community church events your church can host right away to help bring people into your church to grow attendance.

 Food and Clothing Drives

 Many people are generous with their time or resources when they know someone else is in need.
 Your church can host a food and clothing drive to help local people in need or people in a place where tragedy has struck.
 Set up collection booths at local grocery stores, libraries, or health clinics — anywhere people visit or gather.
 Find volunteers within your congregation to collect the goods from the booths, sort the food and clothing, and prepare them for distribution.
 Make sure that those donating the items know your church is the one organizing this event.
 At every collection booth, have information about your worship service times and other programming that might be of interest to them.
 Have colorful, attention-grabbing flyers with clear contact information for them to take.